Highlights from the Ratings and Financial Report for Enerplus Corporation (ERF)

-Enerplus Corporation (NYSE:ERF) went up by 3.80% from its latest closing price compared to the recent 1-year high of $6.84.
-The company’s stock price has collected 4.95% of gains in the last five trading sessions.
+Enerplus Corporation (NYSE:ERF) went down by -4.45% from its latest closing price compared to the recent 1-year high of $6.77.
+The company’s stock price has collected 2.82% of gains in the last five trading sessions.
 Press Release reported on 12/18/20 that Enerplus Announces Cash Dividend for January 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.